aws/copilot-cli/site/content/docs/manifest/lb-web-service.en.md

 # Also see http.alias array of maps example, above.
 ```
 <span class="parent-field">http.</span><a id="http-redirect-to-https" href="#http-redirect-to-https" class="field">`redirect_to_https`</a> <span class="type">Boolean</span>
-Automatically redirect Application Load Balancer from HTTP to HTTPS.
+Automatically redirect the Application Load Balancer from HTTP to HTTPS.
 By default it is `true`.

 <span class="parent-field">http.</span><a id="http-version" href="#http-version" class="field">`version`</a> <span class="type">String</span>
 The HTTP(S) protocol version.
 Must be one of `'grpc'`, `'http1'`, or `'http2'`.
 If omitted, then `'http1'` is assumed.